phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/Prediction/prediction.md

 # Prediction notes

-For all ConstMod versions and and LocMod, apply `predict_gusts.R` directly, to predict the model in Cross-Validation.
+For all ConstMod versions and and LocMod, apply `predict_gusts.R` directly, to predict the model in cross-validation.
 The script will create an output directory with the provided model name in this directoy, that contains the prediction samples.

 For all SpatBHM versions, first run `spatial_interpolation.R`, to interpolate the model to the prediction locations.
 Then run `predict_gusts.R`.
+The interpolation script will store the output under `Kriging/<model_name>/`

 The scripts are run from the shell via